Ari-O-Alt/Ari-O-Alt/README.md

 ### Developer by day, developer by night

 - 🔭 I’m currently learning about automated testing.
-- 🌱 In my free time I like to write technical articles.
+- 🌱 In my free time I like to write technical articles and paint.
 - 👯 I’m looking to collaborate on small Javascript projects.
 - 📫 You can find me writing on [DEV](https://dev.to/arikaturika) and [Twitter](https://twitter.com/ArikaAlt).